blytkerchan/blytkerchan.github.io/_posts/2009-07-24-no-concepts-in-c0x.markdown

   decided this summer, when
   no concept survived
 layout: post
-permalink: /blog/2009/07/no-concepts-in-c0x/
-slug: no-concepts-in-c0x
 title: No Concepts in C++0x
 wordpress_id: 54
 categories:
   - Opinions
   - Software Design
 tags:
   - C++0x
 ---

 The _**one feature**_ I had really been looking forward to in C++0x, generic programming concepts, have been scrapped from C++0x by the standards committee.
 In my opinion, this it was sad day indeed for C++.
 Bjarne Stroustrup explains why [here](http://www.ddj.com/architect/218600111).
 In short, it was a cautious attempt to prevent catastrophy by letting concepts into the language without being ready.